-(ii) Business combinations: The Company applied the business combinations exemption to not apply IFRS 3, Business Combinations, retrospectively to past business combinations.
+- (i) Share Based Payments: The Company elected not to apply IFRS 2 to equity instruments that vested before the date of transition to IFRS. - (ii) Business combinations: The Company applied the business combinations exemption to not apply IFRS 3, Business Combinations, retrospectively to past business combinations.
 Accordingly, we have not restated business combinations that took place prior to the Transition Date.
 In addition, and as a condition under IFRS 1 for applying this exemption, goodwill relating to business combinations that occurred prior to the Transition Date was tested for impairment as described in note 15 (b)(i).

-LORUS THERAPEUTICS INC. NOTES TO CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (Unaudited) Three and six months ended November 30, 2011 and November 30, 2010 (Tabular amounts are in 000's)
+Three and nine months ended February 29, 2012 and February 28, 2011 (Tabular amounts are in 000's)